-In addition to the application requirements listed on your program's website, you should also plan to submit:
+In addition to the specific admission requirements of your intended academic program, international applicants should also submit:

 - Official document that validates completion and conferral of a degree, diploma, and/or certificate.
-While not required, applicants are encouraged to submit transcript(s) to the World Education Services (WES) for evaluation.
+While not required, applicants are encouraged to submit transcript(s) to the World Education Services (WES) to obtain a course-by-course evaluation.

 For More Information